-Brian has performed as a soloist and chamber musician at various music festivals, including those at the Eastman School of Music, the University of Oklahoma, and the Arosa Music Academy in Arosa, Switzerland.
-He has participated in masterclasses for multiple artists internationally, including Hans de Jong, Ryan Muncy, Stephen Page, Lars Mlekusch, Christian Wirth, Donald Sinta, Joseph Murphy, Geoff Landman, as well as the award-winning Sinta Quartet.
-Brian was awarded Second Prize in the 2017 New Jersey Wind Symphony Youth Soloist Competition.
-He was also named a Semi-Finalist in the 2020 North American Saxophone Alliance Collegiate Solo Competition, and was most recently a Finalist in the University of Michigan Undergraduate Concerto Competition.
+Brian has performed as a soloist and chamber musician at various music festivals, including those at the University of Oklahoma and the Arosa Music Academy in Arosa, Switzerland.
+He has participated in masterclasses for multiple artists and ensembles internationally, including Steven Banks, Geoff Landman, Stephen Page, Lars Mlekusch, Christian Wirth, Donald Sinta, Joseph Murphy, Hans de Jong, as well as the award-winning ensembles Sinta Quartet and Aizuri Quartet.
+Most recently, Brian was named the Winner of the 2022 University of Michigan Concerto Competition in the Graduate Division for his performance of Steven Bryant’s Concerto for Alto Saxophone, which he will perform under the baton of Michael Haithcock and the University of Michigan Symphony Band in Fall 2022.
+Brian was also named a Semi-Finalist in the 2020 North American Saxophone Alliance Collegiate Solo Competition, and was awarded Second Prize in the 2017 New Jersey Wind Symphony Youth Soloist Competition.